HansHovanitz/hanshovanitz.com/content/post/CSharp1.md

 1. Prove that I could teach someone else what I know (and learn valuable lessons about how to structure future knowledge sharing sessions)
 2. Practice some technical writing -- it's important to be able to explain things to someone in written form and actually have them understand
-3. The main impetus of this exercise: Challenge myself to see how fast I could get up and running with a new programming languaue
+3. The main impetus of this exercise: Challenge myself to see how fast I could get up and running with a new programming language
 <br>

 I had written a little bit of C# code many years ago in one of my Computer Science courses but that is about it.
 I wanted to see